brucemwarren/100-days-of-code/log.md

 **Thoughts**: Again, this has been a great choice so far.
 I want to get going on my Python Masterclass as well.
 I am thinking I will give this through the first project and then poke into that class next.
 I finished the free version of codecademy Python; very basic, but gave me the flavor at least.

+### Day 3: 8 January 2018

+**Today's Progress**: Through Bootstrap.
+Today was tougher.

+**Thoughts**: Today was harder than the rest.
+Mostly, however, it was syntax issues, not concepts.
+That's at least very fixable.
+I just need to slow down and make sure it is all correct.
+That's the lesson for today.

 ### Template:

 **Link(s) to work**: [Calculator App](http://www.example.com)